How to Accelerate Your Feature Branch Workflow

 With Streams, the structure is built-in to support complex feature branch workflows.
 Plus, Streams are flexible enough to adapt to how your team works.

-How Perforce Streams Works With Feature Branch Workflows
+How Perforce Streams Works With Feature Branching

 When a developer creates a branch, Streams sets up their workspace automatically.
 It knows what files are available and developers can see which ones are being worked on (and by whom).
 Developers can see the flow of change between branches, allowing them to branch and merge easier.